gkhullar/pykosmospp/DEPLOYMENT_SUMMARY.md

 All files are ready for GitHub upload.
 Here's what has been prepared:

+**Note:** pyKOSMOS++ extends [pyKOSMOS](https://github.com/jradavenport/pykosmos) by James R. A. Davenport (University of Washington), with key contributions from Francisca Chabour Barra (University of Washington).
+Proper attributions have been added throughout the documentation.

 ### 📝 Documentation Files

 1. **README.md** (NEW - Comprehensive GitHub homepage)
    - Professional formatting with badges (Python version, license, docs status)
-   - Project overview with SPEshuLL acronym explanation
+   - Project overview with pyKOSMOS++ branding
    - Key features with emojis and technical highlights
    - Quick start guide with code examples
    - Complete documentation links